 Juliane Martin was interested in the ethical and humanitarian aspects of business and social entrepreneurship.
 She chose philosophy at Northeastern to hone in on these passions, and found the academic and work experiences shaped her analytical and reasoning abilities.

 Related Schools & Departments

-Ethics: East & West with Prof. Lee, she was exposed to speakers who opened her eyes to issues of cultural stigmas around the world, access to education, & women’s rights.
+She took "Ethics: East & West" with Professor Jung Lee, which exposed her to the complex issues of cultural stigmas around the world, such as access to education and women’s rights.

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.